Time Travelers & Bonfires: Writing and production

-On November 22, 2013, Sevendust partnered with PledgeMusic for a direct-to-fan campaign to help fund the creation of 'Time Travelers & Bonfires' and was set to last 130 days.
+On November 22, 2013, Sevendust partnered with PledgeMusic for a direct-to-fan campaign to help fund the creation of Time Travelers & Bonfires and was set to last 130 days.
 It is said they reached their goal over the course of the first weekend.
-Therefore, the band reconvened at Architekt Studios in Butler, New Jersey, where they recorded their ninth studio album, to work on six brand new songs which had been written and recorded for the acoustic album and re-recorded some of their previous released songs and fan-selected cuts from their catalog included "Black", "Gone", "Denial", "Karma", "Trust" and "Crucified" in the sounds of acoustics.
+Therefore, the band reconvened at Architekt Studios in Butler, New Jersey, where they recorded their ninth studio album, to work on six brand-new songs which had been written and recorded for the acoustic album and re-recorded some of their previous released songs and fan-selected cuts from their catalog included "Black", "Gone", "Denial", "Karma", "Trust" and "Crucified" in the sounds of acoustics.

 Lead singer Lajon Witherspoon stated that the band decided to do an acoustic studio album after the strong positive reaction Southside Double-Wide received from their fanbase.
 Also Morgan Rose explained that the band looked into utilizing PledgeMusic upon the suggestion of their band manager, and pursued it because it allowed for close communication and feedback from the fanbase.

-Time Travelers & Bonfires is the follow-up to Sevendust's ninth studio album, Black Out the Sun, which debuted at #1 on Billboard's "Top Hard Music Albums' chart.
+Time Travelers & Bonfires is the follow-up to Sevendust's ninth studio album, Black Out the Sun, which debuted at #1 on Billboard's "Top Hard Music Albums" chart.

 Touring

-Following the release of album, Sevendust started 'An Evening With Sevendust' acoustic tour, which was kicked off in Athens, Georgia at the Georgia Theatre on April 1, 2014.
+Following the release of album, Sevendust started "An Evening With Sevendust" acoustic tour, which was kicked off in Athens, Georgia at the Georgia Theatre on April 1, 2014.
 It's their first acoustic tour since 2004, when they were touring in support of their fourth album, Seasons.
-Also the band recently announced that they planned for a second leg to 'An Evening With' acoustic trek which is starting in St. Louis on May 27 and goes through June 28, ending in Kent, Connecticut.
-According to Clint Lowery, the two legs will cover most of the areas of the United States.
+Also, the band recently announced that they planned for a second leg to "An Evening With" acoustic trek, which started in St. Louis on May 27 and went through June 28, 2014, ending in Kent, Connecticut.
+According to Clint Lowery, the two legs would cover most of the areas of the United States.

-Sevendust also have added dates for the final leg of acoustic tour.
+Sevendust also added dates for the final leg of acoustic tour.
 Dates began on November 4 and ran through November 26, 2014.